lucasjoliveau/doc/es/developer/tutorials/website.md

         return '<h1>{}</h1>'.format(name)

-restart Odoo, access <http://localhost:8069/academy/Alice/> and
+restart Konvergo ERP, access <http://localhost:8069/academy/Alice/> and
 <http://localhost:8069/academy/Bob/> and see the difference.

 As the name indicates, [converter